Snyder-Technology-LLC/authflow-guides-resources-docs/content/paywalls/free-trials.md

-# Free Trials & Discounts
+# Free Trials

 🟢 **Beginner** · ⏱️ ~4 min · 📘 Guide
-How to use free trials and promotional offers to attract more customers.
+How to use free trials to attract more customers.

 ---

-Free trials and discounts are powerful tools for attracting customers and increasing conversions.
+Free trials are a powerful tool for attracting customers and increasing conversions.
 When used strategically, they can significantly boost your subscriber count.

 ## Why Offer Free Trials?